M4dNation/jsutils/README.md

 ## LICENCE

-JSUtils is available under the terms of the MIT  LICENSE.
+JSToolbox is available under the terms of the MIT  LICENSE.
 Check the license file for more details.